Aims of this Policy

 We never collect any Special Categories of Personal Data (this includes details of race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions).
 Nor do we collect any information about any previous criminal convictions and offences.

 You have the right to object to the processing of your personal data.
-Rubicon Interiors will no longer process your personal information unless we can demonstrate legitimate grounds that override your interests and rights, or where there is an outstanding legal claim, or a need to comply with legal obligations, court rulings, and / or decisions implemented by other legal authorities.
+Rubicon Commercial will no longer process your personal information unless we can demonstrate legitimate grounds that override your interests and rights, or where there is an outstanding legal claim, or a need to comply with legal obligations, court rulings, and / or decisions implemented by other legal authorities.
 We will retain such information for the required period as governed by the statutory and legal obligations placed upon us.

 Our rights in processing Personal Information and Data